lucanotluka/lucanotluka/README.md

+This is the GitHub of Luca (not Luka)!

+    > Computer Science freshman @ PoliMi
-;) I’m @lucanotluka, also know as Luca; I know how to program in C & C++
+    > I program in C and C++
-🌱 I’m currently learning Python
+    > I’m learning Python and Git
+    > Super interested in Cryptography, A.I. and Music (!?)

-I hope I'll share to you all my inspirations, turned into code. :)
+I hope someday you'll see all my inspirations, turned into code.

-    printf("Hello, new world!\n");

 <!---
-- 👀 I’m interested in ...
+- I’m interested in ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...